-Pursuant to Article 75 of the Company's Constitution provides that the Directors shall have power at any time and from time to time to appoint any person to be a Director, either to fill a casual vacancy or as an addition to the existing Directors, but so that the total number of Directors shall not at any time exceed the number fixed in accordance with these Articles.
-Any Director so appointed shall hold office only until the next following annual general meeting and shall then be eligible for re-election but shall not be taken into account in determining the Directors who are to retire by rotation at that meeting.
+Pursuant to Rule 118 of the Company's Constitution provides that the Directors shall have power at any time and from time to time to appoint any other person to be a Director, either to fill a casual vacancy or as an addition to the existing Board, but so that the total number of Directors shall not at any time exceed the maximum number fixed by or in accordance with this Constitution.
+Any Director so appointed shall hold office only until the conclusion of the next annual general meeting and shall be eligible for reelection at such meeting.
+A Director retiring under this Rule shall not be taken into account in determining the Directors or the number of Directors to retire by rotation at such meeting pursuant to Rule 133.